esdc-devcop/esdc-devcop.github.io/.github/PULL_REQUEST_TEMPLATE/general.md

 ---
 name: General
-about: This a general pull request template to be used as a default template
+about: This is a general pull request template to be used as a default template
 title: ''
 labels: ''
 assignees: ''